-On Saturday 23 March 2024, Bhavesh Shah was sworn in as the High Sheriff of Bedfordshire for 2024-2025 at BAPS Shri Swaminarayan Mandir, Luton.
+On Saturday 23 March 2024, Bhavesh (Bav) Shah was sworn in as the High Sheriff of Bedfordshire for 2024-2025 at BAPS Shri Swaminarayan Mandir, Luton.

 The High Sheriff role is a non-political, Royal appointment that has been a vital aspect of British tradition for centuries.
 To this day, the High Sheriff of a county remains the Sovereign’s – currently His Majesty King Charles III’s – representative in that county for all matters regarding the preservation of Law and Order.
 The High Sheriff operates as a key link between Police forces and the judiciary with the wider local community, ensuring that mutual support and respect remains strong.
 Upholding peace, strengthening community unity, improving safety, and encouraging individuals in voluntary service are the key aims for the High Sheriff in order to create better neighbourhoods for all.
 Although largely ceremonial now, the role still holds high esteem and is awarded to individuals of outstanding character who have proven their commitment to community service.